Skip to main content

 Methodology

-Arguably the most important criteria you can pick your content agency on is the methodology and approach they take with content marketing.
+Arguably, the most important criteria you can use to pick your content agency is the methodology and approach they take with content marketing.

 Some will just take your list of keywords and write content.

-Some have robust strategy frameworks like the Barbell Strategy, content economics, and decentralized content marketing, and use these approaches to fit specific marketing solutions to your context (*cough* Omniscient *cough*).
+Some have robust strategy frameworks like the Barbell Strategy, content economics, and decentralized content marketing, using these to generate data-driven insights that fit specific marketing solutions to your context (*cough* Omniscient *cough*).

-And if they can’t explain how they get results?
+And if they can’t explain how they get measurable results or how their content strategies drive growth?
 Pass on ‘em.

 Every successful agency founder creates an agency because they feel like they’ve got an edge that others don’t.
 They’ve typically learned how to get repeatable results and have built their business on this framework or mindset.